seiffhany/nile-delta-bank/README.md

 ## To access all pages (Client, Banker & Admin)

-When logging in through the login page, using the following credentials to access their corresponding pages:
+When logging in through the login page, use the following credentials to access their corresponding pages:

 | Page | Email | Password
 | -- | -- | --